rtmigo/neatest_py/README.md

   setup.py
 ```

-In this example, `neatest` will select the `tests` module because of its name
+In the following example, `neatest` will select the `tests` module because of its name

 ```
 project_dir